Runzelee/hugo_blog/content/page/about/index.en.md

  - Go
  - Python

-I have recently focused on Android development and intermittently started a new project, but it was temporarily put on hold due to the tight school learning tasks.
+I have recently focused on Android development.

 Regards.